 With Focal One, our surgeons can locate the contours around the diseased tissue and destroy the tumor with high-intensity ultrasound waves.
 This procedure reduces the risk of damaging healthy tissue and minimizes side effects.
 HIFU is customized for each patient, preserving your quality of life.

 In most cases, your urologic oncologist will remove the entire prostate and nearby lymph nodes.

-We specialize in robot-assisted minimally invasive prostate surgery (prostatetomy) using the da Vinci Surgical System.
-In this procedure, your surgeon uses a console to control miniature surgical equipment inserted into the body through tiny incisions.
-This minimally invasive surgery means less blood loss and pain, and a faster recovery.
+We specialize in robot-assisted, minimally invasive prostate surgery (prostatectomy) using the da Vinci Surgical System.
+In this procedure, the surgeon uses a console and 3D screen to control a surgical robot which transfers the doctors movements precisely.
+This minimally invasive surgery offers faster recovery and less time away from home.

 Radiation Therapy for Prostate Cancer